Dummiesman/angel-file-formats/Midtown Madness 2/Room_attributes.md

     ushort unknown          // unknown value present if subtype != 2

     short  ceilingPerimeterFanOriginVertexIndex         // the index in the perimeter list from where to start the ceiling fan
-    long    wallVisibilityBits                           // bits controlling each part of the wall long    wallDirBitsA                                 // Controls some direction of the first part of the wall segments long    wallDirBitsB                                 // Controls some direction of the second part of the wall segments }
+    long    wallVisibilityBits                           // 32 bits controlling the visibility of a walls around perimeter edges long    wallDirBitsA                                 // Controls whether the first segment of thie wall on this edge is inverted long    wallDirBitsB                                 // Controls whether the second segment of thie wall on this edge is inverted
+}
 ```